 By Jim Rossi, UC Berkeley Graduate School of Journalism

-The Financial Times ranked Haas #1 globally for corporate social responsibility and ethics, and Bloomberg ranked Haas #3 for sustainability.
+London’s Financial Times ranked Haas #1 globally for corporate social responsibility and ethics, and Bloomberg BusinessWeek ranked Haas the #3 global MBA program for sustainability.

 “We can’t pose Patagonia as the model of a responsible company,” Chouinard writes in The Responsible Company.
 We don’t do everything a responsible company can do, nor does anyone else we know.
 But we can illustrate how any group of people going about their business can come to realize their environmental and social responsibilities, then begin to act on them; how their realization is progressive: actions build on one another.”

 Michigan’s winning team will head to Ventura after the semester to help Patagonia put their plan into action.